 spleen as well as an increase in white blood cells (leucocytosis).
 In the more advanced and later stages you will generally find deformity ranging from mild and discomfort right through to destruction of the joints and much pain.

 We tend to see many RA patients in a naturopathic practice, as many find no joy at the doctor’s surgery.
-I have seen an increasing amount of women presenting in my clinic with this most uncomfortable condition; unwilling to stay “for life” on steroids and drugs like methotrexate (used in chemotherapy).
+I have seen an increasing amount of women over the years presenting in my clinic with this most uncomfortable condition; unwilling to stay for life on steroids and drugs like methotrexate (used in chemotherapy) due to the mounting side efects.
 RA patients are pain patients, and they come in looking for pain relief mainly.
 It is important to remember that RA is NOT a disease of just the joints, like Osteoarthritis,

 The causes of RA is still largely unknown to conventional medicine.
-Isn’t it amazing how auto-immune conditions appear to have “no known cause” according to doctors?
-What a load of nonsense, of course they have a cause, the problem is that the cause has not been established and the condition is placed conveniently in the “too hard basket”, and we all know what happens next – out come the drugs for life.
+Isn’t it amazing how auto-immune conditions appear to have no known cause according to doctors?
+In many instances there is a cause, the problem is that the cause has not been established and the condition is placed conveniently in the too hard basket, and we all know what happens next, out come the strong pain-killing drugs, often recommended for life.

 A little later on we discover that back in 1936 an article in the British Medical Journal appeared which claimed that rheumatoid arthritis was primarily as the result of a (hidden) infection.
 I find this a most likely explanation, and in my experience I have seen many cases improve significantly finally once the infection (such as root canals, low-grade gallbladder infection, infected diverticulitis or a “grumbling” appendix, diseased tonsils, etc) was uncovered and dealt with.
 Conventional medical tends to be quick to diagnose a condition such as RA, and then the treatment is purely focused on eliminating the symptoms – almost always for life.
 An RA patient remains an RA patient, end of story.
 It has always been my belief that if you shine a light in the RA darkness where nobody has looked before, then you will most likely discover something of great value – the cause.
 And there will be a cause, the problem is that nobody looks there because the room (the body) is too big and it takes too much time.